State study of Bills’ stadium needs reviewing all possibilities, including renovation

 The state is paying O’Melveny & Myers, LLP up to $500,000 and AECOM about $150,000.

 The Bills have proposed a $1.4 billion stadium across the street from the current facility in Orchard Park.
 The team also said the potential new stadium would be financed partially by Personal Seat Licenses, which are a one-time fee paid for the right to purchase season tickets.
-PSLs are expected to start at $1,000.
+PSLs are expected to start at $1,000, the Buffalo News reported.